thibaultcha/lua-cassandra/README.md

 It is implemented following the example of the official Datastax drivers, and tries to offer the same behaviors, options and features.

+**Note**: this projects is currently undergoing a massive refactoring (see [lua-cassandra#15](https://github.com/thibaultCha/lua-cassandra/pull/45)), please be aware before proposing changes.
+Thank you!

 ## Table of Contents

 - [Features](#features)